 A Mocha Frappuccino on the way to Toastmasters on Thursdays.

 Sundays family time.

-Make your exercise your fun time.
+Make exercise your fun time.
 Yes, I’m serious.
 Drag a friend along.
 Make it a regular same time, same place event.
-But the key is writing it down on your schedule.
+The key is writing it down on your schedule.

 Copyright ©2002 Susie Glennan